 1. What kind of pledge and participation rate is expected for the class gift?

 Participation is key and we encourage you to contribute in a manner in which you are comfortable.
 The average gift over the past few years has been just over $275.
-This is the first year we will be doing an outright gift.
+This is the second year we will be doing an outright gift.
 In previous years, class gift allowed students to pledge a specific amount to Kellogg to be paid over two years.
 Here is that pledge history:

 Previous classes have pledged:

 • PTMBA class of 2013 donated $17,200 with 61% participation and gave to the Kellogg Annual Fund